-- (2) A member of the public aged 18 years or under may participate in a community sport or physical recreation activity if all members of the public participating in a group are aged 18 years or under. - (3) A member of the public aged 18 years or under may only participate in a community sport or physical recreation activity that involves at least one participant aged 19 years or over if it is non-contact and: - (a) for community sport, no more than the minimum number of members of the public required to conduct the sport participate in the activity; and

-- (b) for a physical recreation activity: - (i) no more than 20 members of the public are participating in a group; or - (ii) more than 20 members of the public are participating in a group if all persons have the same ordinary place of residence.
+- (2) A member of the public aged 18 years or under may participate in a community sport or physical recreation activity if: - (a) all members of the public participating in a group are aged 18 years or under; and - (b) it does not involve a participant who ordinarily resides in a Restricted Area; and - (c) it is outside the Restricted Area. - (3) A member of the public aged 18 years or under may only participate in a community sport or physical recreation activity that involves at least one participant aged 19 years or over if: - (a) it is outside the Restricted Area; and - (b) it is non-contact; and - (c) it does not involve a participant who ordinarily resides in a Restricted Area; and - (d) for community sport, no more than the minimum number of members of the public required to conduct the sport participate in the activity; and - (e) for a physical recreation activity: - (i) no more than 20 members of the public are participating in a group; or - (ii) more than 20 members of the public are participating in a group if all persons have the same ordinary place of residence.

-Note: physical recreation activities that do not take place in a physical recreation facility (for example, bush walking), are subject to the public gatherings restrictions in clause 7(3) of the Stay Safe Directions (No. 2).
+Note: physical recreation activities that do not take place in a physical recreation facility (for example, bush walking), are subject to the public gatherings restrictions in clause 7(3) of the Stay Safe Directions (No. 6).